 4. Baggage

 You can check bags at some, but not all, Amtrak stations.
 Fortunately, you can bring personal items and larger bags on the train as long as you follow Amtrak’s carry-on baggage policy.
-View the Amtrak timetable for your route to see if checked baggage is an option at your starting station (look for the suitcase icon).
-You can also look up station information on the Amtrak.com website.
+You can look up station information on the Amtrak.com website.

-For your carry-on items, luggage racks are above and under the seats in coach, and there are other storage areas for luggage, including in the sleeper cars.
+For your carry-on items, luggage racks are above and under the seats in coach, and there are other storage areas for luggage, including in the sleeper cars on the lower level.
 Be sure to pay special attention to baggage guidelines if you are crossing into Canada on a train.

 5. Food

 Amtrak trains have a cafe car where you can buy snacks and light meals.
-Additionally, overnight trains have either a dining car available to all passengers or a flexible meal service available to sleeper car passengers only.
-Learn more about Amtrak dining options on the different routes.
+Additionally, overnight trains have either a dining car with traditional meal service or a flexible meal service available to sleeper car passengers (meals are included in the ticket price).
+If you have a special diet, check out Amtrak’s special menus.

 Otherwise, bringing food on the train is a good idea.
-A small cooler counts as a carry-on bag, and you can bring snacks, meals, take out food from nearby restaurants and even alcohol on Amtrak (note that to consume alcohol, you must be in a roomette or bedroom).
+A small cooler counts as a carry-on bag, and you can bring snacks, meals, take out food from nearby restaurants.
+See 10 essential things to pack for an Amtrak trip to learn more.